fpcorso/data-blog/content/2021-01-25-helpscout-api-csv.md

 ## Downloading Our Conversations and Putting Them Into the CSV

 Now that we have our access token and our CSV opened, it's time to retrieve the conversations.
-Help Scout's API sends over the conversations in a paginated format.
+Help Scout's Mailbox API has a "List Conversations" endpoint that sends over the conversations in a paginated format.
+You can view all of the available parameters for the endpoint [in their endpoint developer documentation](https://developer.helpscout.com/mailbox-api/endpoints/conversations/list/).

 Remember to keep all of this indented inside the `with open()` statement so we can write to our CSV.